-NOTE: Mockumentaries (i.e. This is Spinal Tap) are fictional stories told using the techniques of documentary, so they are classified as Narrative.
+NOTE: Mockumentaries are fictional stories told using the techniques of documentary, so they are classified as Narrative.

 Traditional Animation

 Traditional animation uses physical (rather than virtual) materials and activities.
 This includes any film where 100% of the "frames" and their content are created by hand.
 The medium can be pencil, pen or brush on paper.